Linter

 - safe fixes

-- suggested fixes
+- unsafe fixes

 Safe fixes are guaranteed to not change the semantic of your code.
 They can be applied without explicit review.

-Suggested fixes may change the semantic of your program.
+Unsafe fixes may change the semantic of your program.
 Therefore, it’s advised to manually review the changes.

 Ignoring Code